pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 --------

 The algorithm will be trivial, and the initial implementation will be based directly on the classes provided by **Java** library.
-We'll keep locations on the plain as values of class `Point`, encapsulating two co-ordinates, `x` and `y`.
-The class will be suited for use as a hash map key (will have `equals()` and `hashCode()` methods).
+We'll represent locations on the grid as values of class `Point`, encapsulating two co-ordinates, `x` and `y`.
+This class will be equipped with appropriate `equals()` and `hashCode()` methods to be used as a hash map key.
 Then we can keep a field as simply a set of `Point` objects (`HashSet` will do).
 We'll use `int` values as our co-ordinates, allowing both positive and negative ones.
-This means that the field is still finite and will wrap at some point, so simulations of unbounded structures, such as gliders, will be limited in time (although I'd be very happy if I could hit this limitation in real life -- that would mean that the program performed several billion iterations in reasonable time, and this is something yet to be achieved).
+This means that the field is still finite and will wrap around at some point, so simulations of unbounded structures, such as gliders, will be limited in time (although I'd be very happy if I could hit this limitation in real life -- that would mean that the program performed several billion iterations in reasonable time, and this is something yet to be achieved).
 Another consideration